 How to make this vegan blue cheese dressing - step by step

-Leave the tofu on the plate for 5-10 minutes to remove any excess water.
+First, place the silken tofu on a plate for 5-10 minutes in order to remove excess water.
 Carefully hold onto the tofu and tilt the plate over the sink to drain the water off the plate.

 While the silken tofu is draining, add soy milk and apple cider vinegar to a pint-sized mason jar to create a vegan "buttermilk."
 Stir and set aside.